Sea Wolves Host Port Huron Prowlers for Two Games

 The Hunt Continues: Mississippi forward Chris Hunt continued his offensive tear on Saturday, scoring a pair of goals and increasing his point streak to six games.
 In that span of time, Hunt has totaled six lamp lighters and five assists.
 The Albany, NY native is tied for first place in points on the team (11) with Yaroslav Yevdokimov.

 Climbing the Ladder: The Sea Wolves and Prowlers both represent the FPHL Continental Division.
 Mississippi currently sits in fifth place but is one point behind the Carolina Thunderbirds and three behind #3 Port Huron.

 Scouting the Prowlers: Matt Graham is on top of the Port Huron leaderboards with seven assists and nine points.
 The ten-year pro is coming off back-to-back multi-point games against the Motor City Rockers.
-Danick Rodrigue leads the Prowlers goaltending core with eight games, combining for a 3.60 goals against average and an .899 save percentage.
+Danick Rodrigue leads the Prowlers goaltending core with eight games, combining for against average and an .899 save percentage.